-Building on the findings of ACC’s Sustainable Human Settlements CityLab, we will focus on the key, interconnected city-wide and state-led drivers of human settlements development.
-We will also look at the ways in which public finance shapes the city.
+Building on the findings of ACC’s Sustainable Human Settlements CityLab, we are focusing on the key, interconnected city-wide and state-led drivers of human settlements development.
+We also look at the ways in which public finance shapes the city.

 We are interested in the ways in which localized processes have the potential for wider urban and catalytic significance.
-We will explore the ways in which vacant or underutilized land and social infrastructure (such as parks, playgrounds, school sites, etc.) are repurposed, retrofitted and appropriated to respond to the various and conflicting needs of people and places, and how these processes shape localized and city-wide discussions, practices and policies on spatial transformation, human settlements, and public investment.
+We explore the ways in which vacant or underutilised land and social infrastructure (such as parks, playgrounds, school sites, etc.) are repurposed, retrofitted and appropriated to respond to the various and conflicting needs of people and places, and how these processes shape localised and city-wide discussions, practices and policies on spatial transformation, human settlements, and public investment.

-There are two areas where we will focus.
+There are two areas where we are focussing.
 The first is on the occupation of land for the purpose of housing.
-The second focus area will be on the retrofit of existing social infrastructure (parks, schools, etc.) for them to better serve the local neighbourhoods.
+The second focus area is on the retrofit of existing social infrastructure (parks, schools, etc.) for them to better serve the local neighbourhoods.

-Through this research, we aim to bring the city-wide processes and localized interventions into conversation with one and other.
-We hope to identify where there are contradictions, alignments, and conflicts between them.
+Through this research, we aim to bring the city-wide processes and localized interventions into conversation with one and other, and to identify where there are contradictions, alignments, and conflicts between them.